nyraxle/gisthrower/README.md

 ```
 ```
 DONE:
+-  Open a referenced gist on default system browser
 -  Get detailed informations about a single gist
 -  Clone gist repository to a local folder
 -  Get details from a single gist